COVID-19 pandemic in Vermont: Impact on media

 On March 17, 2020, the publisher of three newspapers in southern Vermont, Brattleboro Reformer, Bennington Banner and Manchester Journal indicated that all full-time staff members would be furloughed for one of the next five weeks.

-On March 20, 2020, the Barre Montpelier Times Argus and Rutland Herald newspapers announced that due to the financial impact of the pandemic they would be reducing their print publishing to three days a week and temporarily laying off 20 staffpeople.
+On March 20, 2020, the Barre Montpelier Times Argus and Rutland Herald newspapers announced that due to the financial impact of the pandemic they would be reducing their print publishing to three days a week and temporarily laying off 20 staffers.

 On March 23, 2020, Seven Days indicated they would lay off seven employees.

 On March 26, 2020, the Waterbury Record published its final issue after 13 years of publishing in Waterbury, VT.
 The weekly community newspaper had never been profitable but was trying to survive.
 Publisher Greg Popa indicated that the coronavirus crisis made this no longer possible.

 The Burlington Free Press announced on April 3, 2020, that all Free Press journalists will have a temporary reduction of 25% in time and hours for the next three months.